-Alion vogetation clearing as per NEMPA 1

-- Alien vegetation clearing as per NEMBA.

-- The development will provide jobs to the

-unskilled and semi-skilled market in terms of

-construction jobs.

-- injection of income flow into the economy for

-the construction phase.

-- Injection of income flow into the economy for

-the operational phase by creating job

-opportunities.

-- Only 4.16% coverage of the property will be

-disturbed, the remainder of the property will

-remain natural / undisturbed.

-- Development will reduce vagrants on

-property and fire risks.

-Alt ernative B Layout

-sitives Negatives

-- The proposed development has been - Disturbance of vegetation within a CBA 1

-located outside of the highly sensitive forest area.

-and fynbos outcrop habitats with only - Loss of habitat and possible fragmentation

-marginal encroachment into the forest in the thicket vegetation.

-- The proposed development is located within - Encroachment into the buffer area of an

-the thicket area to avoid fragmentation in identified sensitive species.

-sensitive forest habitat. - Disturbance of the "fynbos on rocky

-With units spread out, the development can outcrop" habitat.

-be more easily integrated into the natural Disturbance of fauna due to tourist

-landscape, maintaining scenic values and accommodation units close to the forest.

-visual appeal.
-The small size of the accommodation units

-should reduce this impact.

-- Spaced units can offer guests a greater sense of privacy and a more immersive natural

-experience, which may lead to increased Potential erosion in steep areas.
-Storm water management must be a priority.

-awareness and appreciation of the - Noise pollution during construction phase.

-environment. - Solid waste impact.

-- Management of the property as an Open - Increased resource usage such as water.

-Space III zone will promote conservation

-1 outcomes.
-Sustainable rehabilitation and

-restoration of indigenous vegetation

-supported by tourism income.

-- Alien vegetation clearing as per NEMBA.

-- The development will provide jobs to the

-1 unskilled and semi-skilled market in terms of

-1 construction jobs.

-- injection of income flow into the economy for

-the construction phase.

-- Injection of income flow into the economy for

-the operational phase by creating job

-opportunities.

-- Only 4.16% coverage of the property will be

-disturbed, the remainder of the property will

-remain natural / undisturbed.

-Development will reduce vagrants on

-property and fire risks.
+- With accommodation units spread out, the development can be more easily integrated into the natural landscape, maintaining scenic values and visual appeal. - Spaced units can offer guests a greater sense of privacy and a more immersive natural experience, which may lead to increased awareness and appreciation of the environment. - Management of the property as an Open Space III zone will promote conservation outcomes.
+Sustainable rehabilitation and restoration of indigenous vegetation supported by tourism income. - Alien vegetation clearing as per NEMBA. - The development will provide jobs to the unskilled and semi-skilled market in terms of construction jobs. - injection of income flow into the economy for the construction phase. - Injection of income flow into the economy for the operational phase by creating job opportunities. - Only 4.06% of the property will be disturbed, the remainder of the property will remain natural / undisturbed. - Development will reduce vagrants on property and fire risks.